 Spring allows two types of transaction management: declarative and programmatic.

-Programmatic transaction management involves your business code in the transaction management.
+Programmatic transaction management involves your business code in transaction management.
 This tends to be the less popular choice of managing transactions.
 There are a couple of reasons for why that is, but the main one has to do with the code.
-Many programmers don’t want to play around the code so as to not break something in the process.
+Many programmers don’t want to play around the code to not break something in the process.

 Question 7: What’s a ‘target object’?

 Once an object becomes the center of attention for aspects, it automatically becomes a target object.
 Some people also like to refer to it as an “advised object’.